 token | The smallest unit of parsing.
 Tokens are produced after lexing (see more). |

-TLS | Thread-Local Storage.
+TLS | Thread-local storage.
 Variables may be defined so that each thread has its own copy (rather than all threads sharing the variable).
 This has some interactions with LLVM.
 Not all platforms support TLS. |

-trait reference | The name of a trait along with a suitable set of input type/lifetimes. (see more) |
+trait reference, trait ref | The name of a trait along with a suitable list of generic arguments. (see more) |

-trans | Short for "translation", the code to translate MIR into LLVM IR.
+trans | Short for translation, the code to translate MIR into LLVM IR.
 Renamed to codegen. |

 Ty | The internal representation of a type. (see more) |